It’s Day 9 of our Proverbs 31 Woman Bible Study!

 Yes, she reaches out her hands to the needy.

 In yesterday’s lesson, we learned being a Proverbs 31 Woman means understanding the worth and value of your work, as well use strengthening ourselves with a Holy source of power.
 You can get caught up with yesterday’s lesson here!

-If you are new to bible studies or are looking for ways to spruce up your study library, I have a list of my favorite bible study resources.
+If you are new to Bible studies or are looking for ways to spruce up your study library, I have a list of my favorite Bible study resources.
 Some of them I’ve been using for over 20 years!
-You can shop my list here or take a check out a few of items below.
+You can shop my list here or check out a few of the items below.

 I invite you to take a look!

 Have you ever considered what creating a Legacy of Philanthropy might look like for you and your family?

 Well, the virtuous woman we’ll read about in today’s reading certainly does!